 Corporate social partnership at EVN

-“Convince rather than coerce” is the principle underlying the corporate social partnership at EVN.
+“Convince rather than force” is the principle underlying the corporate social partnership at EVN.
 Employee representatives are therefore informed of major business decisions on a regular basis and integrated in the transparent decision-making processes that are based on the managerial mission statement and legal regulations.
 This approach applies to strategic decisions as well as to changes and adjustments involving employees.
 Similar to EVN AG, the larger companies in the EVN Group have also designated special employee representatives.